peterpeterparker/daviddalbusco.com/src/blog/you-better-screenshot-test-your-website.md

 "e2e:playwright:install": "playwright install chromium --with-deps"
 ```

-Which brings us to the workflows.
+Which brings us to the CI.

 ---